SouravO/House_price_prediction/README.md

 1)Launch the notebook.

 2)Follow the sections:
 	Load and clean the data.
 	Perform EDA.

-	Apply transformations and feature engineering
+	Apply transformations and feature engineering.

-	Train ML models
+	Train ML models.

-	Predict house prices
+	Predict house prices.
 	Modify the input features to test predictions on custom data.

 ## 🧠 Code Overview
 Data Loading: Reads dataset using pandas.